angelotrabuco2013/alt2/src/README.md

+> [!NOTE]
-This directory has garbage leftovers, so i have to <q>clean it up</q> by deleting the leftovers.
+> This directory has garbage leftovers that i've removed.